 What local links should look like now

 The safest local links come from real relationships: schools, charities, local events, suppliers, trade bodies, and local press.
 Avoid manufactured placements that exist only to manipulate rankings.
 Google’s spam policies include link spam as manipulative linking intended to affect rankings.
-See Spam policies for Google web search.

 Google also documents that buying links or participating in link schemes can violate spam policies and lead to manual action.
-See Manual actions report.

 Low-effort assets that earn links